 Magic Wart Remover

 Perhaps less appealing is the large stone near the shrine’s main gate, the Ibotori Ishi.
 It was once believed to remove warts, though the afflicted had to rub their wart on the stone unseen to achieve the affect.

 We strongly recommend enjoying this artifact by sight alone.

 The Shrine Proper

 The shrine itself is small but brilliantly colored in a traditional red-orange vermilion and black.
 It originally honored the Sugawara family, the parent clan of the Maedas who ruled Kanazawa during the Edo era.
-Only women of the castle were permitted to enter during certain times of the year before the shrine was eventually opened to the public.
+Only ladies of the castle could to enter during certain times of the year before the shrine was eventually opened to the public.

 Within, gods of natural disaster relief, prosperous business, and safe travel reside.
 Additionally, a scholar and member of the Sugawara Clan is deified there as Tenjin.
 Because of his presence, Kanazawa Shrine is a frequent stop for students praying for success in academia.

 Along the grounds are several unusually designed lanterns, dragons and other statues.
 A phoenix oversees all visitors from its perch on the roof.
 Eight vermilion torii gates lead down to the sacred well.